Nortel Meridian: History

 Exploratory development on digital technology, common for the SL-1 (PBX) and the DMS (public switch) product lines, began in 1969 at Northern Telecom, while R&D activities related to the SL-1 started in 1971.
 SL stands for Stored Logic.

 The original products were developed in a Bell-Northern Research developed proprietary toolset and language, similar to Pascal called Protel, and ran without a specific operating system.
 In the 1990s it was evolved onto VxWorks, a commercial real time embedded operating system, at which time the model numbers were evolved to add the letter C to the end of the option numbers.

-It was introduced by Northern Telecom in December 1975, with an original capacity from 100 to 7,600 lines, and became the first fully digital PBX announced on the global market aimed at the smaller PBX market.
+It was introduced by Northern Telecom during the USITA convention in San Francisco held from September 7 to September 9 1974.
+With an original capacity from 100 to 7,600 lines, it became the first fully digital PBX announced on the global market aimed at the smaller PBX market.
 In the early 1970s, most PBXs were either electromechanical (e.g. cross-bar) or based on a hybrid technology (e.g. switching matrix made from a two-dimensional array of contacts but control performed by an electronic logic).
 For this reason, the SL-1 enjoyed a great success on the enterprise market both in North-America and globally.

 Its success went on to power the company into a leadership position in the telephony world, and led to expanded designs "up and down" to provide products at all sizes, including the DMS series high-end machines, and the Meridian Norstar for smaller installations up to 200 users.
 The SL-1 was gradually enhanced (peripheral hardware, packaging, etc.) and renamed Meridian-1 in the late 1980s.
 The Meridian-1 has evolved to support IP telephony and other next generation IP services.